austinthiel/MD-Challenge/README.md

 - **url** _(required)_ — URL of the page to be parsed.

 ### Return format
-A response with key "status" and value of 200, and the Mongo ObjectID string referencing where the document is stored.
+A 200 response, and the Mongo ObjectID string referencing where the document is stored.
+Or a string: `"Error: Invalid URL"`

 ## GET : /jobs/status/:_id